duskmaiden18/django-makeup-site/README.md

 ﻿# makeupsite
-Pet-Django project with AJAX.
-Site about makeup
+First pet project on Django with AJAX.
+Site is about makeup

 It consists of:
--pages with general inf about some cosmetic products;
+- pages with general information about some cosmetic products;
--two pages where you can vote for your favourite product( first - polls using AJAX, second - using forms);
+- two pages where you can vote for your favourite product (first: polls using AJAX, second: using forms);
--(in process)page were you can create some posts, or comment an existing one;
+- page were you can create some posts, or comment an existing one;
--authorization and registation;
+- authorization and registation.